IBM Cloud Docs

 New beta customization interface

 The service offers a new customization interface that you can use to specify how it pronounces unusual words that occur in your input.
-The interface includes a number of new methods that you can use to create and manage custom models and the word/translation pairs that they contain.
+The interface includes some new methods that you can use to create and manage custom models and the word/translation pairs that they contain.
 You can then use your custom models when synthesizing text to audio.

 The service supports sounds-like translations and phonetic translations.
 Phonetic translations can use either the standard International Phonetic Alphabet (IPA) representation or the proprietary IBM Symbolic Phonetic Representation (SPR).
 You use SSML to specify phonetic translations.